Daniel DeBolt

 Over the past 9 years, I've had the opportunity to build and maintain a wide range of websites across Koch Industries and its subsidiaries.
 From full-stack solo builds to collaborative enterprise-scale projects, each site represents a unique challenge and a shared vision brought to life.
 Whether it's architecting from the ground up, migrating content across platforms, or supporting ongoing maintenance, these projects reflect the depth and versatility of my experience.

+I led the backend development, integrating a front end provided by another team.
+The project leveraged a mix of technologies, including REST APIs and custom .NET modules built for the Kentico Xperience content management system.
 This was one of the fastest-moving projects of my career, requiring close collaboration between independently operating frontend and backend teams.
 Through careful coordination and continuous communication, we successfully bridged both sides to deliver a seamless, high-performing digital experience.

 Launched in 2024, this site stands out as one of my most independently developed projects.
 Backed by the creative vision of our design team, I led both front-end and back-end development, bringing the site to life from the ground up.
 I also managed deployment and have been responsible for ongoing maintenance and optimization since launch, ensuring the site remains fast, stable, and reliable.